xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

     - name: Hello world       # Name of step
       run: echo 'Hello world' # Command to run
 ```
-- Use an action.
-You specify this using the `uses` keyword, followed by the name of the action.
+- Specify `uses`followed by the name of the action.
 The name of the action is of the form `GitHubUsername/RepositoryName`.
 The action can be one supplied by GitHub, in which case you can find it here: https://github.com/actions.
 It could also be one created by someone else, in which case you can find them by googling or by browsing https://github.com/marketplace?type=actions.
 You can also create your own action, or fork an existing action to make changes to it.
 For example:
 ```
 name: Continuous Integration
 on: [push]